ll question stems from seven basic interrogatives.

 technology providing the wherewithal, we now have a situation where societies can escalate

-localized conflict to global proportion.
+localized conflict to global proportion with weapons of mass destruction.
 This in turn puts all sentient life on Earth

 at direct risk.
 Without a self imposing vision capable of overcoming the